 Office keywords in related industries:

-Use your office keywords in all your marketing communications, including resumes, CVs, cover letters, interview follow-up letters, executive profiles and more.
+Use your office keywords in all your marketing communications, including resumes, CVs, cover letter, interview follow-up letters, executive profiles and more.
 Carefully integrate them into the text, when and where appropriate.
 Be sure you are communicating a complete message of who you are and what value and knowledge you bring to the organization.

 Remember, these same keywords will be the foundation for your interviews.
 Not only you need to be able to write about your keywords, but also you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.